Understanding The Power of Money and Resources

 The Kingdom’s Purpose for Resources and Money

 On my journey to being the best version of myself.
-I am working on better stewarding what I have been given to maintain.
+Part of my process includes becoming a better steward of what I have been given to maintain.

-This prepares me for the plenty that God has in store for me to steward over and dominate.
-My heart also desires a wealthy, abundant, and prosperous life.
+Which is preparing me for the plenty that God has in store for me to steward over and dominate with.
+It is also my heart’s desire to live a wealthy, abundant, and prosperous life.
 Proverbs 31:10, 3 John 1:2, John 10:10

-Because God created me to be wealthy, it is my birthright as a child of the Highest God.
-I am called to live a rich life and teach others how to do the same.
-I must deeply understand wealth, money, and resources to do this.
+Because God created me to be wealthy.
+As well as it is my birthright as a child of the Highest God.
+I am called to live a wealthy life and teach other people how to do the same.
+To do This I must understand wealth, money, and resources in depth.

-I want God to trust me with wealth and plenty.
-Hence, this blog post aims to help you understand the power of money and resources.
+I want God to trust me with wealth and abundance.
+Hence, understanding the power of money and resources is the purpose of This blog post.

 The Power Of Money

-Money is the most personal thing for everyone.
+Money is the most personal thing to everybody.
 Right now, everyone is having a money problem.
-Money is the most powerful thing on Earth, next to God.
+Money is the most powerful thing on earth next to God.

-The kingdom concept of wealth comes from the kingdom book of the Bible.
-The Bible enslaved humankind and instructed them to have dominion over all the Earth.
+The kingdom concept of wealth which Is from the kingdom book called the bible.
+Humankind was created and instructed to have dominion over all the earth.

 God wanted to rule Earth in partnership with humankind.
-God plans to use humans to invade Earth with the heavens’ influence and resources.
+Through humankind, God’s original plan is to invade Earth with the heavens’ influence and resources.

-“In the beginning, God created the heavens and the earth.”
+“In the beginning, God created the heaven and the earth.”
 (Genesis 1:1 ESV)

-The Earth is the LORD’s, and everything is in it.
+The earth is the LORD’s, and everything is in it.
 The world and all its people belong to him.
-He laid the Earth’s Foundation on the seas and built it on the ocean depths.
+For he laid the earth’s foundation on the seas and built it on the ocean depths.
 (Psalm 24 NLT)

-There are two masters on Earth: God and money.
+There are two masters’ on earth.
+God and money.
 God made money more powerful than Satan.
-Satan, the fallen angel meaning superhuman adversary, withstands.
+Satanas the fallen angel meaning superhuman adversary, one who withstands.
 Isaiah 14:1-27.

 That’s why Jesus says you can’t serve both God and money.